raspberry pi 5 infos

 Raspberry Pi 5 vs Pi 4: The Definitive Comparison & Review

-Share Tweet Pin Every time a new model comes out, we wonder if it’s worth upgrading (which often means starting from scratch) or if the previous model is good enough…
+Share Tweet Pin Share Flip Every time a new model comes out, we wonder if it’s worth upgrading (which often means starting from scratch) or if the previous model is…

 Memory

-The Raspberry Pi 5 comes in two versions: with 4 GB or 8 GB memory.
+The Raspberry Pi 5 comes in three versions: with 2GB, 4 GB or 8 GB memory.
 No 16 GB model announced yet, but we can guess it will soon be added to the list.

 In a recent test, I compared the 4 GB and 8 GB versions of the Raspberry Pi 4B.
 You can check the full benchmarks here, but in short, 4 GB is enough for most projects and usage on a Raspberry Pi.